10:19 Having therefore, brothers, boldness to enter into the holy place

 and good deeds are the applications of this faith.
 To be merely a

-Christian in one's theology apart from one's actions is to not really
+Christian in one's theology apart from one's actions is again to show one's faith to be invalid.
+For

 my disciples, if you love one another."
 John 13:35 "Therefore, as we have opportunity,

-One way to help us hold fast is through regularly engaging in
+One way to practice holding fast to the hope is through regularly engaging in

 through the deceitfulness of sin.
 For we have become partakers of